ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/index.rst

-The `Jupyter notebook linked here <https://github.com/ihmeuw/vivarium_research/blob/af1dd1706c617a12364f7bd8e9a9015c03411d43/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/bias_quantification.ipynb>`_ outlines situations in which failing to consider correlation between modeled risk factors may lead to biased results and contains fuctions that may aid in quantifying the expected magnitude of that bias.
+The `Jupyter notebook linked here <https://github.com/ihmeuw/vivarium_research/blob/af1dd1706c617a12364f7bd8e9a9015c03411d43/docs/source/model_design/vivarium_model_components/risk_factors/risk_correlation/bias_quantification.ipynb>`_ outlines situations in which failing to consider correlation between modeled risk factors may lead to biased results and contains functions that may aid in quantifying the expected magnitude of that bias.

 .. todo::